commit-live-students/GLabs_DSMP_New/README.md

 Hey there!

-This repository consists of the standard operating procedures (SOPs) for evrey session as well as the content that will be covered during every session as per the new curriculum.
+This repository consists of the standard operating procedures (SOPs) for every session as well as the content for the code along to be covered during the session as per the new curriculum.